What’s New in LabSmarts: Faster Review, Easier Navigation, and Better Follow-Up Reports

 A New Results Overview Panel

-LabSmarts now gives you a color-coded overview at the top of each analysis report, so you can quickly see which sections are optimal, outside optimal, outside the lab range, or in the alarm range.
+LabSmarts now includes a color-coded Results Overview panel at the top of each analysis report.
+This gives you a quick visual summary of each section, including whether markers are all optimal, outside optimal, outside the lab range, or in the alarm range.

 Each section appears as a clickable button, giving you a faster way to understand the report before reviewing each marker in detail.